Skip to content

 At a large Danish municipality, ReMoni deployed the service Predictive Heating Optimization in the winter of 2022 in several buildings.

-The service, Predictive Heating Optimization, is basically intelligent control of the heating system in the building.
-Here ReMoni installed our unique clamp-on intelligent solution, which monitors the water and heating consumption in the building, including the usage of the building.
+The service is basically an intelligent control of the heating system in the buildings.
+Here ReMoni installed a clamp-on intelligent solution, which monitors the water and heating consumption in the building.
+This is then

-This is then sent to ReMoni’s cloud Microservices, which combines it with data on weather forecast and other relevant data.
-ReMoni’s AI algorithms builds a digital model of the building ensuring a continuously updated model of the thermal characteristics of the building, heating needs etc.
+The AI algorithm builds a digital model of the building ensuring a continuously updated model of the thermal characteristics of the building, heating needs etc.

-The ReMoni algorithms determines when heating is needed in the municipality’s buildings and controls the heating systems based on this.
+The ReMoni algorithm then determines when heating is needed in the municipality’s buildings and controls the heating systems based on this.

 Result

-At the Danish municipality actual measured savings are in the range from 25,3% to 34,9% on the heating consumption, meaning that the savings have been correlated with the meter data from the building – and the indoor comfort temperature has not been impacted or changed.
+At the Danish municipality actual measured savings range from 16,5 percent to 35,9 percent on heating consumption, meaning that the savings have been correlated with the metre data from the building – and the indoor comfort temperature has not been impacted or changed.